Betti Numbers of Curves and Multiple-Point Loci: Introduction

-Whilst the papers \cite{hirsch} and \cite{generic-secant} construct divisors on the moduli space of curves, we work here with cycles of higher codimension.
-Our input comes from Herbert's multiple point formula, \cite{kleiman}.
-Let be an unramified, proper morphism of smooth varieties.
-For any fixed $m$, Herbert's formula computes the class of the loci of those $y \in Y$ with under the assumption that $f$ is \emph{self-transverse} meaning that $T_{x_1}(X),\ldots,T_{x_m}(X)$ are in general position in $T_y(Y)$, for $\{x_1, \ldots, x_m\}=f^{-1}(y)$.
-3pt
+A variational approach allows one to study the Betti numbers of curves $C$ via the geometry of moduli spaces, see \cite{hirsch}, \cite{generic-secant}.
+Whilst previous constructions provide syzygy divisors on the moduli space of curves, we must adapt this approach to work with cycles of higher codimension.

+Our inspiration comes from Herbert's multiple point formula, \cite{kleiman}, \cite[Example 9.1.14]{fulton}.
+Let $f: X \to Y$ be an unramified, proper morphism of smooth varieties.
+For fixed $m$, Herbert's formula computes the class of the loci of those $y \in Y$ with under the assumption that $f$ is \emph{self-transverse}, i.e.\ that $T_{x_1}(X),\ldots,T_{x_m}(X)$ are in general position in $T_y(Y)$, for $\{x_1, \ldots, x_m\}=f^{-1}(y)$.